laszlokorte/damasc/README.md

 * in the repl variales can be stored: eg type `let x = 7` hit enter, and then later `x*x` evaluates to `49`
 * on the left side of the `=` a destructuring pattern is allowed. eg `[_,{x,...},...] = ["foo", {x:5,y:8}, true]` destructures the array on the right side and assigns the value 5 to the variable x.
 For more examples take a look at the [test_patterns.txt](./src/test_patterns.txt).
 * when using the `let` keyword in front of a pattern the matching variables are actually assigned.
 Without the `let` keyword the matches displayed but then discarded.
+* Mutability is supported via the concepts of bags/multisets that only exist at the top level.
+Values can be inserted into or retreived or removed from a bag.

 ## Not ES6